-Follow the water along Seseragi Street until you come to the Dutch street lamps with signs pointing to 長町武家屋敷, Nagamachi Buke-yashiki.
-Literally meaning “the long samurai residence neighborhood,” this samurai district was home to high and mid-ranking samurai soldiers of Edo-era Kanazawa.
+Literally meaning “the long samurai residence neighborhood,” Nagamachi Buke-yashiki was home to high and mid-ranking samurai soldiers of Edo-era Kanazawa.
 It’s also an easy walk from both the Tatemachi shopping promenade and the western geisha district.
+Just follow the moat running along Seseragi Street until you come to the Dutch street lamps with signs pointing to 長町武家屋敷, Nagamachi Buke-yashiki.

 The main road changes from asphalt to cobblestone in the longest stretch.
-A kutani-yaki ceramics shop and restaurant marks the jog in the road.
-This shop features both artist- and factory-made ceramics in the area’s traditional pottery style.
+A kutani-yaki ceramics shop and restaurant marks the jog in the road with a sister shop just a few steps away.
+The main shop features both artist- and factory-made ceramics in the area’s traditional pottery style.
 Here you can learn about the various ceramic styles that evolved throughout the craft’s history, enjoy a snack and tea on kutani-ware while overlooking the shop’s private garden, and take home a souvenir to suit any budget.

 Both private and public gardens pepper the neighborhood.
 If the weather is good, some residents open up their private garden areas during daylight hours.
 Stroll through an old samurai’s backyard and take a peak inside windows at the finely preserved homes.